zaphosting/docs/docs/vserver-linux-security-tips.md

 3. The third rule drops new connections from IP addresses that have attempted to make more than 2 connections in the last second.

 #### Limiting connections using UFW
-Through the use of a simple UFW command, in this section, we will set up a basic firewall.
+Through the use of a simple UFW command, in this section, you will set up a basic firewall.

 Firstly, log in to your Linux server.
 If you need help doing this, please follow our [SSH access](https://zap-hosting.com/guides/docs/vserver-linux-ssh) guide which explains how to do this.
 Now run the following command which will limit the connection to 6 per minute.